-Cut six 1x4's to form the sides and crosspieces.
-Each 8’ piece will provide 2 45 ½” crosspieces.
+Cut six 1x4s to form the sides and crosspieces.
+Each 8-foot piece will provide two 45 1/2-inch crosspieces.

 - Assemble the frames.
-Two 8 foot 1x4's make the front and back sides of each.
-Space 6 of the crosspieces you've just cut in between on 16-inch centers.
+Two 8-foot 1x4s make the front and back sides of each.
+Space six of the crosspieces you've just cut in between on 16-inch centers.
 Laying this grid on top of your plywood will help keep edges square and protect against glue spills.

 Pre-drill two holes in each joint to prevent splitting.
-Apply glue and screw each piece together with 1 3/4" drywall screws.
+Apply glue and screw each piece together with 1 3/4-inch drywall screws.
 Take care to keep everything square.

 If you are adding the storage shelf, repeat this process.

 - Make the legs.
-Simply cut the two 2x4's in half for a 48” table height.
-If you want a lower table, more can be removed.
-For taller tables, additional 2x4’s will be needed.
+Simply cut the two 2x4s in half for 48-inch table height.
+If you want a lower table, remove more from the legs.
+For taller tables, additional 2x4s will be needed.